sstone107/PortfolioLens/TASK.md

 # PortfolioLens Project Tasks

 ## Current Tasks (2025-05-07)
+- [ ] [BUG] Supabase Edge Function `process-import-job` returns 404 on POST (2025-05-22)
+  - **Description:** When executing a batch import, the frontend POSTs to `/functions/v1/process-import-job`, but receives a 404 Not Found.
+The OPTIONS preflight succeeds, but the POST fails.
+Supabase logs confirm the 404.
+Root cause is the Edge Function is not deployed or not accessible at the expected endpoint.
+  - **Steps to Reproduce:**
+    1. Upload a file in the batch import workflow.
+    2. Proceed to execute the import.
+    3. Observe network request to `/functions/v1/process-import-job` fails with 404.
+  - **Expected:** The POST request should succeed and trigger the import job.
+  - **Actual:** The POST request returns 404 Not Found.
+  - **Acceptance Criteria:**
+    - The Edge Function is deployed and accessible at the correct endpoint.
+    - Import jobs can be triggered successfully from the frontend.
+    - Add a regression test to verify Edge Function availability.
+  - **Priority:** High (blocks import workflow)

 - [x] Initialize project setup and create Task Master structure
 - [ ] Work on Task ID: 2 - Authentication and Permission System
   - [x] Set Up Supabase Auth